 As I walked around, I explored different vantage points to try and capture the village in unique ways.

-I eventually met a dog-walker who really knew about dogs, he even used calming treats for dogs for his job, he also happened to be a photographer from Chicago.
+I eventually met a dog-walker who happened to be a photographer from Chicago.
 She kindly gave me some tips on other vantage points that she enjoyed taking photos from.

 Before coming to Peggy’s Cove, I had read a lot about this U-cook Lobster place, which intrigued me as it was known to be a more hands-on lobster-eating experience.